-Throughout the school year, we invited nationally-acclaimed guest experts to campus to speak on timely and relevant parenting topics and offer a wide range of parent workshops and community book discussions.
-In addition, the Parents' Association sponsors regular grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting.
-School divisions and the College Counseling and Athletics departments also host relevant topic discussions.
-See a list of acclaimed guest speakers we've welcomed in the past and community book discussions we've led.
+We continually provide educational opportunities for our families on timely and relevant parenting topics through workshops, book discussions, and nationally-acclaimed speaker events.
+In addition, the Parents' Association sponsors on-going grade-level and divisional education meetings to help parents with various developmental stages and challenges that arise when parenting, and school divisions and departments also host relevant topic discussions.
+Learn more.

 Every year, hundreds of parent volunteers donate thousands of hours of their time for the benefit of our students and teachers.
 The impact of our volunteers’ contributions is immeasurable and greatly appreciated.
 There are many opportunities to volunteer and get involved at Country Day for both working and non-working parents.